wp-plugins/strictly-autotags/readme.txt

 * Added code to sort tags in order of longest first so that deeplinking and bolding will do the longest ones first and not skip over breaks.

 = 2.9.6 =
-* Latest Free Version
 * Fixed bug with delete statements that could have deleted shared taxonomies.
 Added LEFT JOIN in to delete both records only if they are not shared then another DELETE to remove just the taxonomy record for post_tags if they are shared.
 * Fixed deletion issue with noise words.

 = 2.9.7 =
-* Latest Paid For Version
 * Fixed bug with delete statements that could have deleted shared taxonomies.
 Added LEFT JOIN in to delete both records only if they are not shared then another DELETE to remove just the taxonomy record for post_tags if they are shared.
 * Fixed deletion issue with noise words.
 * Fixed deletion issue with clean tags option.
 * Added note to users that they should always backup their database before removing data.
-* Fixed code that showed number of deleted records to divide by two when both tables are affected by the deletion statement
+* Fixed code that showed number of deleted records to divide by two when both tables are affected by the deletion statement.

+= 2.9.8 =
+* Latest Free Version.
+* Fixed bug with the AUTOTAG_LONG constant when you are getting site options in GetOptions.
+* Changed some error messages.
+* Added a help section at the top with links to buy configuration coupons as well as the test article to test the site is working.
+* Fixed bug with boolean options not being saved properly e.g skiptaggedposts
+* Added links to my https://Facebook/strictlysoftware page where you can get detailed help and updates on the plugin.
+* Removed functions not used in the free version

+= 2.9.9 =
+* Latest Paid For Version
+* Added option to override the siteurl option when deeplinking in case you have a non standard setup.
+This allows you to hardcode the url to use instead of the site_url option in front of the tag URL.
+* Fixed bug with the AUTOTAG_LONG constant when you are getting site options in GetOptions.
+* Changed some error messages.
+* Added a help section at the top with links to buy configuration coupons as well as the test article to test the site is working.
+* Added links to my https://Facebook/strictlysoftware page where you can get detailed help and updates on the plugin.
+* Fixed bug with boolean options not being saved properly e.g skiptaggedposts